bettis007/btc-magic-guard/scrolls/README.md

    sudo /usr/local/bin/reset-firewall.sh
    ```

-   Expect a cascade of lines as each chain is purged and each port is consecrated.
+   You should see a cascade of lines as each chain is purged and each port is consecrated.

 2. **Confirm the Runes Persist**
    Reboot into the unknown: